AI Skills for Supply Chain Managers — What to Learn in 2026

 |---|---|

-| SAP Integrated Business Planning | AI demand planning, supply optimization, and S&OP |
+| SAP Integrated Business Planning | AI demand sensing and supply chain scenario modeling |

-| Coupa | AI-powered procurement and spend management |
+| Flexport | AI-powered freight forwarding and trade route optimization |

 How to List These Skills on Your Resume